 Conference.
 Time in Cosmology, Perimeter Institute for Theoretical Physics

-Time.
-This simple mathematical progression and simple logic provide a radically different approach to historic questions about time.
-If you multiply the smallest unit of time by 2, then each result by 2, over and over again, in just over 200 steps you will be at the Age of the Universe.
-Now, that’s hard to believe, “The entire universe in just over 200 steps?”
+81018.
+Time from a Different Point of View:.
+Our simple mathematical progression and simple logic that became our chart of the universe — quite literally everything, everywhere for all time — provide a radically different approach to historic questions about time.
+If you multiply the smallest unit of time by 2, then each result by 2, over and over again, in just over 202 steps you will be at the Age of the Universe.
+Now, that’s hard to believe, “The entire universe in just over 202 steps?”
 You’ll have to think about the simple logic; mathematically, this is the most-simple, most-integrated, most-comprehensive grid that can be defined.
 Yes, it is still hard to believe.
 Called base-2 notation from the Planck Scale to the Age of the Universe, this model suggests that space-and-time are finite, derivative, local, and quantized.
 The net-net, bottom line conclusion: What you do today imprints on the universe forever.

 If space and time are finite, one might then ask, “Then, what is infinite?”

-Max Tegmark explores the question in his article, “Infinity Is a Beautiful Concept – And It’s Ruining Physics.”
-Tegmark, a physics professor at MIT and the author of books like Our Mathematical Universe, has written hundreds of articles, and has done thousands of interviews and lectures.
+Max Tegmark.
+A scholar’s scholar, Tegmark explores the question of infinity in his article, “Infinity Is a Beautiful Concept – And It’s Ruining Physics.”
+Tegmark is a physics professor at MIT and the author of popular books like Our Mathematical Universe.
+He, has written hundreds of articles and has done thousands of interviews and lectures.
 Infinity gets in his way (see: renormalization and regularization).
 He concludes that science does not need the infinite.
 This is an increasingly popular position among many very smart people.
 Although his conclusion is perhaps too quick, his engagement of the key questions is very good.
 More…

 If space and time are finite, one might ask, “Is there anything that is infinite?”
 As a result of the simple base-2 model, a most simple answer could be “Continuity, symmetry, and harmony.”
 Order, relations, and dynamics – it appears that the thrust of the universe and the thrust of our cells require all three.
 To explore what that means, we will use the simple model to see how it impacts every article (including Max Tegmark’s), book, conference, and late night discussion about the nature of time referenced here.
 That base-2 simple chart...